Kuwait International Airport: History

 In December 2012, the Kuwaiti Ministry of Public Works announced that the new terminal at the Kuwait International Airport would be completed by the end of 2016, estimating the cost to be around 900 million Kuwaiti dinar ($3.2 billion).
-On May 20, 2013, the Director of Operations Management in the General Administration of Civil Aviation, Essam Al-Zamil, announced that some of the flights will be diverted to the Sheikh Saad Terminal instead of Kuwait Airport's main terminal starting in July due to the large number of passengers and the growing number of aircraft attributing to Kuwait Airport being over capacity.
+On 20 May 2013, the Director of Operations Management in the General Administration of Civil Aviation, Essam Al-Zamil, announced that some of the flights will be diverted to the Sheikh Saad Terminal instead of Kuwait Airport's main terminal starting in July due to the large number of passengers and the growing number of aircraft attributing to Kuwait Airport being over capacity.

-On May 22, 2018, Jazeera Airways launched its own dedicated terminal at Kuwait International Airport, to be called Terminal 5.
-It is located directly adjacent to and connected to the existing main building, but features dedicated arrival/departure areas, customs and all supporting functions in order to alleviate congestion at the main building.
-All Jazeera arrivals will arrive at the new terminal from opening, while departing flights will transition from the current terminal between May 22 and May 27.
-By May 27, all departing and arriving Jazeera flights will be handled exclusively at Terminal 5.
+On 22 May 2018, Jazeera Airways launched its own dedicated terminal at Kuwait International Airport, to be called Terminal 5.
+It is located directly adjacent to and connected to the existing main building, but features dedicated arrival/departure areas, customs, and all supporting functions in order to alleviate congestion at the main building.
+All Jazeera arrivals will arrive at the new terminal from opening, while departing flights will transition from the current terminal between 22 and 27 May.
+By 27 May, all departing and arriving Jazeera flights will be handled exclusively at Terminal 5.

-On August 8, 2018, Terminal 4 was inaugurated to cater to all flights operated by Kuwait's national carrier, Kuwait Airways.
-Terminal 4 can handle 4.5 million passengers annually and eases congestion at Terminal 1.
-There are 2,450 additional car parking spaces in a dedicated surface lot adjacent to the terminal and connected to the building by a bridge.
+2026 Iran war

-From 13 March to 1 August 2020, all commercial flights at Kuwait International Airport were suspended as a result of the COVID-19 pandemic.
+Since 28 February 2026, all flights to and from Kuwait International Airport were suspended following the closure of the Kuwaiti airspace due to the 2026 Iran war.
+Local carriers like Jazeera Airways have diverted operations to Qaisumah International Airport in Saudi Arabia, located approximately 2.5 hours from Kuwait by road.
+The airport was hit by suicide drones between Late February and April causing damage to the facility, including the radar installation.
+There were no casualties from the attacks.
+Kuwait Airways and Jazeera Airways restarted operations from the airport on 26 April, operating from Terminals 4 and 5.
+Terminal 1 reopened on 1 June, with some non-Kuwaiti airlines restoring service to the airport.
+The next day, Iranian drones struck and damaged the building, killing 1, injuring 63 causing severe damage to Terminal 1, leading to operations being shut once again.